 - This is my solar panel, 30w, with which I charge my powerbanks and phone.

-- Bag where I keep my (often gifted) packed lunch or groceries, here it is very full because I had just done some shopping and knew I would not find a supermarket the next day but often there is not much more than a piece of baguette and some cheese.
+- Bag in which I keep my (often received) packed lunch or groceries, here it is very full because I had just done some shopping and knew that I would not find a supermarket the next day but often there is not much more than a piece of baguette and some cheese.

-- Large waterproof bag. it contains my tent, the hammer and the charger of my wheelchair.
+- Large waterproof bag.
+It contains my tent, the hammer and the charger for my wheelchair.

 - My handbag and the transparent map holder.
-They are on the ground here but on the road this is on my lap. many call my handbag a trunk, I like big bags that are comfortable and stable on my lap and where everything fits in that I need to have at hand on the road. a bag to walk with and that is narrow and high doesn’t work fine sitting in a wheelchair and having a bag on my lap, then a bag has to be wide and low, hard to find.
-In my bag are of course my wallet and passport but also medication for the road, small first aid kit, spare gloves and very important my pilgrim passports (credentials), which are becoming more and more, I’m now working on the 3rd and I always have an empty one with me in case the pilgrim passport I’m using now is full.
+They are on the ground here but on the road this is on my lap. many people call my handbag a trunk!
+I like large bags that are comfortable and stable on my lap and in which everything fits that I need to have at hand on the road. a bag to walk with that is narrow and high doesn’t work well when you’re in a wheelchair and have a bag on your lap, then a bag has to be wide and low, hard to find.
+In my handbag are of course my wallet and passport, but also medication for the road, a small first aid kit, spare gloves and very importantly my pilgrim passport (credential).
+I am now on my 3rd and I always have an empty one with me in case the one I use now is full.

-The cover for the cards is ideal, it is transparent and has a string that I can hang around my neck or tie to my bag.
-I always use loose maps that actually come from a michelin map book, this gives me nice detailed maps but sometimes I need 6 or more maps for 2 weeks of rolling.
-In this transparent cover I can keep all the maps and then put the one I need in the front and fold it so I am ready that day and can follow the route.
-I also often put my cell phone in this cover when I go places where the map is insufficient to navigate, then I use google maps and because of this cover everything stays neatly in my lap.
+The cover for the cards is ideal.
+It is transparent plastic and has a string that I can hang around my neck or tie to my bag.
+I always use separate maps that actually come from a michelin map book.
+This gives me nicely detailed maps but sometimes I need 6 or more maps for 2 weeks of rolling.
+In this transparent cover, I can keep all the maps and then put the one I need in the front and fold it so that I am ready that day and can follow the route.
+I also often put my mobile phone in this when I have places where the map is insufficient to navigate, then I use google maps and because of this cover everything stays neatly on my lap.

-- Under the seat of my wheelchair I have a bag with 2 spare batteries and I also keep my other power cables in it.
+- Under the seat of my wheelchair I have a bag with 2 spare batteries in it and I also keep my other power cables in it.

-- Metal drinking bottle, during the day to drink and at night often used as a pitcher.
+- Metal drinking bottle, during the day for drinking and at night often used as a hot water bottle.

 - Tool kit on my wheelchair frame.
-This contains everything to solve problems on the road, duct tape, tiewraps, allen keys, screws, pliers, tire repair kit, spare tire, screwdriver and more.
+It contains everything to solve problems on the road, duct tape, tiewraps, allen keys, screws, pliers, tyre patch kit, spare tyre, screwdriver and more.

-So I’m quite loaded, but fortunately I can still get everything on my wheelchair puzzled. despite the fact that I’m so loaded, unfortunately I can’t reduce luggage very much, especially in terms of wheelchair gear (such as tools, batteries and chargers and cables) and camping gear (tent, airbed, sleeping bag), especially that stuff is heavy and/or large.
+So I’m pretty loaded, but luckily I still manage to fit everything on my wheelchair. despite the fact that I’m so loaded, I can’t reduce my luggage very much, especially when it comes to wheelchair stuff (like tools, batteries and chargers and cables) and camping stuff (tent, airbed, sleeping bag), especially that stuff is heavy and/or big.

-When you want to hear more about my packing or if you have other questions feel free to ask me. also check out my packing list on the website (Dutch)there is a lot of info about what I take with me.
+If you want to hear more about my luggage, feel free to ask me. also on my packing list on the website you can find a lot of info about what I’m taking.